open-ephys/acq-board-docs/source/Hardware-Guide/Peripheral-devices.rst

 **Analog inputs are used for equipment that measures continuous signals, for instance a measurement distance or intensity.
 This could be anything from a power meter, thermometer, a running wheel, etc.**

-There are eight analog inputs on the board, which use the 16-bit ADS8325 chip from Texas Instruments.
+There are eight analog inputs on the board, each of which use the 12-bit ADC121S021 chip from Texas Instruments.
 By sending this data to the acquisition board, the FPGA will timestamp the analog inputs using the same clock as the ephys data and can display the incoming data alongside your ephys.

 Analog inputs are always samples at the same rate and time as the neural signals and are displayed as additional channels in the LFP module, keep in mind that the input range for these signals is different form the neural signals and can be set separately.

-There is a small DC offset (~0.4 V) on the ADCs when they're in ±5V range.
+.. warning:: For older versions of the acquisition board (Gen 1 and below), there is a ~0.4 V DC offset on the ADCs when they're in ±5V range.
 This offset is taken into account by the Open Ephys GUI, but since the offset can be slightly different for each channel, the traces may not be exactly centered around zero.
 Be sure to measure the "zero" value for each channel if you're doing any analysis that depends on absolute DC values and applying a high-pass filter is not possible.

 .. note:: If any of the ADC channels are not connected (i.e., the signal pin is floating), signals from adjacent channels will bleed through.
 This is expected behavior.